FAQ for Parents

 The Booster Club is the foundation of any successful high school team.
 Parents support NBRC athletics by voluntarily participating in several functions throughout the season, including hosting pre-race dinners, providing transport and support at races, organizing travel detail for road trips, and organizing and attending fundraising events.
 Booster events are a great way to get more involved with your child's sport and meet other parents!
 Ask one of the coaches for details about how to get involved!

 The basic uniform that is mandatory for all athletes is the unisuit, practice tank top, practice trou (spandex shorts), and practice t-shirt.
 Optional but recommended additions include NBRC bags, tech jackets, warm up gear.
+You can see some NBRC juniors in action in these uniforms on the High School Competitive Team landing page, here.

 Both running shoes and sandals are required at each practice, and sunglasses and a hat are strongly recommended.